adslbarxatov/xash3d-for-ESHQ/README.md

 36. 'use only' flag for doors works now as unlocker (without opening).

-37. Added replacements for entities from *HL: blue shift* and *Afraid of monsters*
+37. Added replacements for entities from *HL: blue shift* and *Afraid of monsters*.

+38. Barnacles can shoot nothing on death.

+39. Fixed too long time stuck on jumping from the water.

+40.

 &nbsp;